On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

-The key building block in the construction of Neyman-orthogonal loss functions for CATE estimation is the efficient influence function (EIF) under the nonparametric model for the chosen finite-dimensional estimand.
-The efficient influence function under the nonparametric model for the WATE \citep{Hirano2003, Crump2006} is given by:
+The key building block in the construction of Neyman-orthogonal loss functions for CATE estimation is the efficient influence function (EIF) of the chosen finite-dimensional estimand under the nonparametric model.
+For the WATE \citep{Hirano2003, Crump2006} this is given by: